Microfluidics in 2025: Applications, Trends & How It Work

 A lung-on-a-chip microdevice, Wyss Institute, Harvard University

-History and Evolution of Microfluidics
+A Brief History of Microfluidics

 Learn more about microfluidics in our blog article section.